ManticoreGamesInc/platform-documentation/src/references/vehicles.md

 ## Overview

-The **Vehicle** system allows creators to create vehicles such as cars, trucks, and even treaded vehicles like tanks, easily.
+The **Vehicle** system allows creators to create vehicles such as cars, trucks, and even treaded vehicles like tanks.
 The vehicle system has a lot of customization options, including changing the way vehicles behave and feel by adjusting the physics.
-This allows for creators to create unique vehicles that are feel different for their game.
+This allows for creators to create unique vehicles that feel different for their game.

 ## Types of Vehicles